 Our Legionella Risk Assessment Process

-Low levels of Legionella bacteria are naturally present within water, however a health risk arises when the concentration of Legionella bacteria reaches above safe thresholds.
-The ACOP L8 Legionella Risk Assessment has been put in place to help increase awareness of Legionella within water systems and to ensure that property owners and employers do not need to carry out expensive Legionella testing and treatment when it’s not required.
+Low levels of Legionella bacteria are naturally present within water.
+However, a health risk arises when the concentration of the bacteria reaches above safe thresholds.
+The ACOP L8 Legionella Risk Assessment, has been put in place to help increase awareness of Legionella within water systems and to ensure that property owners and employers do not need to carry out expensive Legionella testing and treatment when it’s not required.

 Our highly qualified engineers can provide you with all the information required to help reduce high concentrations of Legionella.
-We can help you introduce water management procedures and documentation, and complete Legionella and water potability sampling to ensure you meet your legal obligations to minimise the risk of high levels of Legionella bacteria occurring within your water systems.
+We can help you introduce water management procedures and documentation, as well as complete Legionella and water potability sampling, to ensure you meet your legal obligations, to minimise the risk of high levels of Legionella bacteria occurring within your water systems.